clbmrls14/xylophone-flutter/README.md

-Each button plays a different pitch, and multiple nots can be played at one time.
+Each button plays a different pitch, and multiple notes can be played at one time.

 ![image](https://user-images.githubusercontent.com/43351767/148619830-8fba2676-022e-48b7-8a2a-5393b62e5b29.png)